- Academic Affairs

 Airfare is provided by the Center.
 Additional estimated cost to each student: $1,000

 The goal of the project is to compare governmental and health care system responses to emerging infectious disease to discern best practices from a global perspective.
-The objectives of this project are to 1) understand how the US and Costa Rican government responded to the 2016 Zika outbreak from a clinical, pharmaceutical, health care system, and community perspective; 2) help students understand the similarities and differences between the two approaches and the disadvantages and advantages of both approaches; 3) help students conceptualize how successful practices developed overseas might work in the US and barriers to importing such practices; and 4) understand the role of communities in infectious disease outbreaks and how to engage the community in mitigation of such outbreaks.
+The objectives of this project are to 1) understand how the U.S. and Costa Rica government responded to the 2016 Zika outbreak from a clinical, pharmaceutical, health care system, and community perspective; 2) help students understand the similarities and differences between the two approaches and the disadvantages and advantages of both approaches; 3) help students conceptualize how successful practices developed overseas might work in the U.S. and barriers to importing such practices; and 4) understand the role of communities in infectious disease outbreaks and how to engage the community in the mitigation of such outbreaks.
 Read more about the Costa Rica 2018 project.